 The word "imprint" goes back to Latin, but has only been in use since the 19th century.
 It means as much as 'printing note'.
 As the imprint of a book, information about its author or publisher was printed on the cover.
 The prospective customer knew immediately: Here no nobody, no amateur publishes.
 Someone was writing here who stood up for the content with his name.
 Because it immediately caught the eye on the book cover, the imprint of the book was also an advertising measure.
 After all, it was a time when books were rarely featured in cool commercials on YouTube.
 So what was "imprinted" on the book was meant to market the work.

-How to use the imprint of a book for marketing
+How to use the imprint of your book for marketing purposes

 You should also keep marketing in mind with the imprint.
 Also, the people who later have something to do with your book without reading it.